C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Manufacturer's Affidavit

-- Documentation Required for USGR Valued $10,000 or Less
+- Documentation for Certain USGR Valued at $10,000 or Less

 - Articles Previously Imported Duty Paid, Not Advanced and Re-imported